Sienci-Labs/Resources/gsender/ytsb-gs-transition.md

 #### **Main Carve Tab**

 We've improved the main screen, now called the **Carve Tab**.
-The core concept of **things that are blue, move the machine** remains is place.
-Generally you will use the middle/left side of the screen to load files, control running the job and observing your progress in the visualizer.
-The right side of the screen will move your machine and allow you to use more advanced machine functions.
+The right side (Blue) is very similar to Classic gSender -- all the blue buttons move the machine, whether it be jogging, homing or parking.
+Below, you can access many functions like Probe and Rotary.
+The middle/left side of the screen (Red) is like a dashboard,  you can load files, control the job and observe your progress in the visualizer.

 ![](/_images/_gsender/_transition/gs_tr_carvemain.jpg){.align-center .size-medium}